naveed1983/AU-SLML2025-Weekly-Programming-Exercises-/README.md

-# Statistical Learning & Machine Learning - AU2023
+# Statistical Learning & Machine Learning - 2025

-This repository contains the student exercises for the Statistical Learning & Machine Learning course at Aarhus University.
+This repository contains the weekly programming exercises for students taking the course on Statistical Learning & Machine Learning at Aarhus University in Fall 2025.